 - A statement of purpose that specifies the program for which you are applying (Japan MA, China MA, General EAS MA (indicate CHN or JPN, unless you intend to focus on both), China PhD, Japan PhD, EAS PhD) and explains your degree interests, disciplinary focus, and if desired, your career objective.
 You should also explain your academic, experiential, and linguistic qualifications for graduate study in our department.
 (Prerequisite for the PhD is MA.)

 - Applicants for the PhD are asked to submit a writing sample.

-Please request that letters of recommendation be mailed to the East Asian Studies Department, c/o Graduate Coordinator, P. O. Box 210105, University of Arizona, Tucson AZ 85721-0105.
-Other departmental materials should be sent to the same address.
-Transcripts and forms required by the Graduate College should be submitted directly to them.
+Official transcripts should be mailed to the East Asian Studies Department, c/o Graduate Coordinator, P. O. Box 210105, University of Arizona, Tucson AZ 85721-0105.
+Other departmental materials should be uploaded with your online application.
 Be sure to follow the directions for the application precisely.
 Admission to a graduate degree program is the joint responsibility of both the Graduate College and the academic department.
 Your materials will be carefully evaluated by both entities.

 B. Admissions Criteria

 Generally, applicants for admission to either the MA or PhD programs must satisfy several departmental criteria in addition to those set by the Graduate College.

 - There must be a correspondence between a student’s academic interests and programmatic focus and the department’s programs, evaluated on the basis of the student’s statement of purpose and previous preparation.
 Candidates for admission to the doctoral program must have the support of one faculty member within whose general area the student proposes to work.
 The number of Ph.D candidates to be admitted annually is determined by the availability of faculty in the students’ fields, but will ordinarily not exceed ten per year.